|Nutritional Guidelines (per serving)|

 1/3 cup mayonnaise

 1/2 tablespoon fresh tarragon (finely chopped) or 1/2 teaspoon dried

 1 teaspoon sea salt

 1 small sweet onion (sliced into rounds)

 1 large tomato (sliced)

 Combine the sauce ingredients in a small bowl.

 Cover and place in the refrigerator until ready to serve.

-Preheat the grill to medium-high heat.
+Preheat the grill to medium-high heat or a cast iron pan or grill pan over medium-high heat.
 Form the ground beef into 4 or 5 equal-sized burger patties.

 Season each with salt and black pepper.